dsgiitr/kge-clip/README.md

 Welcome to the **Knowledge Graph Embeddings KGE!**.

 This project is an exploration into how we can bridge the gap between text and image embeddings within a shared 3D space.
 Through this journey, we aim to discover the hidden relationships and contextual understandings that traditional methods might miss.
-Let’s dive in! 🚀

 ## Are Vector Embeddings even a problem!?